The City Arts Center

 It’s official: The City Arts Center has opened in the Griffith Building at 216 East Main Street in Downtown Round Rock!

 We are so excited to welcome you to the City Arts Center, a new creative space in Downtown Round Rock in the Griffith Building.
-With two-story-high cathedral ceilings, a gorgeous view of the paseo … and most importantly, walls and walls of ART!
+With two-story-high cathedral ceilings, a gorgeous view of the paseo … and most importantly, a beautiful place to experience the arts!

-We look forward to welcoming you into the City Arts Center!
-Admission is free and all are welcome.
+Admission to experience the arts with us in the City Arts Center is free and all are welcome.

 The exhibit title of “Chapters” has layers of meaning that extend beyond the exhibit itself: It’s our newest chapter in our new arts facility, and we are housed in the Griffith Building formerly home to the Round Rock Public Library.